 - Many metropolitan areas are highly fragmented.
 As cities have been expanding, today's metropolitan boundaries rarely match historically determined administrative structures, leading to administrative fragmentation.
 The number of municipalities per 100 000 inhabitants can vary by a factor of 50 across OECD countries. - Administrative fragmentation can hamper growth.
 Less fragmented metropolitan areas have experienced stronger growth than more fragmented ones in the same country (Figure y). - Larger cities suffer from lower trust.
 The average level of citizens' trust in their city government declines sharply with city size, possibly reflecting eroding effectiveness of existing governance structures with city size (Figure x).

-The larger the city, the lower the trust
+The larger the city, the lower the trust % of citizens who trust their city government, by population size (EU)

 The more fragmented, the lower the growth